 Medellin has made massive progress in both public safety and tourism over the past decades.
-However, as the city slowly becomes a recognizable tourist destination, there are plenty of places a traveler should not wander either for his own safety or to avoid wasting his time.
+However, as the city slowly becomes a recognizable tourist destination, there are plenty of places a traveler should not wander either for their own safety or to avoid wasting their time.

 Some of these places are the stomping grounds of prostitutes and drug addicts; others are where pickpockets and thieves congregate, or the places embroiled in gang-related violence.
 There are also places that are blatant tourist traps simply not worth the bother.

 The remaining levels of caution should not be interpreted as a travel warning, but rather an invitation to explore the city with the appropriate caution.

 These caution levels are based on local reports on the prevalence of street crime and violent gang activity.

 ◙ extreme caution | ◙ high caution | ◙ elevated caution | ◙ normal caution | ◙ low caution